How To Make Huge Money From Agriculture In Africa

 Some Background on Agriculture in Africa

 But colonizers are not the only ones to blame.
-Incompetent and very corrupt leaders play an even more devastating role in further undermining long-term development.
+Incompetent and corrupt leaders play an even more devastating role in further undermining long-term development.
 Nigeria is a good example of a country mismanaged for decades by corrupt leaders in both military and civilian regimes.

 Many African countries were doing fine agriculturally despite not having the right leaders.
-The people went to farms and produced enough to feed the entire population.
+The people went to farms and produced enough to feed the population.
 Here again, Nigeria is a good example.
 Prior to the discovery and exploitation of vast oil deposits in the country, the major occupation for Nigerians was farming.
 The country exported large quantities of various cash crops to other countries and the economy grew steadily.

 WATCH! – 10 Lucrative Agriculture Business Ideas Right Now – With No Farmland Required